Skip to main content

 Ans.
 Prussian soldiers/officials

-Detailed Explanation of the above Text and Question-Answer
+Detailed Explanation of the above Text and Extract Based Question - Answer:

 • M Hamel, thereafter, talked about the French language.
 He called French the most beautiful, clearest, and most logical language in the world.
 He also suggested everyone guard the language saying if they had a love for their language, it would be just like the key to the prison.
 In other words, their love for the French language would help them to come out of slavery.